shreyasibarman/deep_js/Closures & Modules/1_What_Is_Closure.md

 # What is Closure?

+Closure can be defined as
-Closure is when a function “remembers” it’s lexical scope even when the function is executed outside that lexical scope (or a different scope).
+> When a function “remembers” it’s lexical scope even when the function is executed outside that lexical scope (or a different scope).

 It works even when a scope in which it was originally defined in is conceptually gone away, if the function survived that was within that scope, didn’t go away, it is able to _hold the reference to that scope and continues to have access_.